thebsv/amzn-pytest-allure/README.md

 # PythonAutomationFramework
 This is a project for a web automation framework using Selenium, Python, allure reports and page object model.
-This automates the free demo HRM https://opensource-demo.orangehrmlive.com/.

 # How to install it
 * Make sure you have python installed on your machine by typing in console "python --version" if not go to https://realpython.com/installing-python/#step-1-download-the-python-3-installer.